soluchi07/Uno-Game-in-C-/README.md

 - `uno.cpp`: Main implementation of the game logic, including classes for `Card`, `Deck`, `Player`, and `GameState`.
 - `uno.h`: Header file with class declarations.
-- `client.cpp`: (Optional) Entry point or additional client code for running the game.
+- `client.cpp`: Entry point or additional client code for running the game.

 ## How to Build and Run